utkarshcmu/grafana.org/content/blog/2019-02-15-timeshift-ep80.md

 #### From the Blogosphere
 [**Visualizing the Future with Grafana**](https://grafana.com/blog/2019/02/14/visualizing-the-future-with-grafana/?utm_source=blog&utm_campaign=timeshift_80): Steffen Knott and Max von Roden from [Energy Weather](https://www.energyweather.com/en/) gave a really interesting talk at GrafanaCon AMS 2018 on how they use Grafana for forecasting, quantification of risk, and how weather affects energy markets.

-If you liked that talk, you're in for a treat.
-We have 2 days of interesting talks like this scheduled for GrafanaCon LA, so [grab one of the last GA tickets](http://grafanacon.org) before they're gone.

 [**A Performance Dashboard for Apache Spark**](http://db-blog.web.cern.ch/blog/luca-canali/2019-02-performance-dashboard-apache-spark): This article from [CERN](https://home.cern/) dives into the steps for deploying and using a performance dashboard to gain insights for troubleshooting and monitoring Apache Spark workloads.